 The Bulgarian city also has a wide range of cafes and bars where you can cuddle up with a hot drink when you’re not out exploring or browsing the Christmas Markets.

 No list of winter city breaks in Europe is complete without mentioning Rome.
 My best childhood Christmas memories are from Rome, but that’s not the reason why it’s a great winter destination.

 Rome is surely a great destination all year round, except summer, let’s be honest.
 It does get way too hot to walk around the streets.
-But in winter, you can layer up to handle the biting cold that some times hit the city and get wonderfully lost.
+But Rome in winter lets you layer up to handle the biting cold that sometimes hit the city and get wonderfully lost.

-There are bars on every corner where you can cuddle up with a hot drink and you can buy warm chestnuts on the street.
+There are endless things to do in Rome with bars on every corner where you can cuddle up with a hot drink and you can buy warm chestnuts on the street.
 There is something magical in the air in Rome in winter.